vaquerizaslab/Chang_et_al_Zebrafish_TEs/bulk_RNAseq/README.md

 # Bulk RNA-seq analysis code for Chang et al. 2021

-Intro on what is done here:
+These analysis include the follwing steps:
 * Mapp reads
 * Count gene and TEs
 * TE classification
-* DE analysis
+* TE DE analysis
 * Clustering
-* Enrichment
+* TE Enrichment

 ### Structure
 The code should be reproduced following the steps on the `run_pipeline.sh` script, which calls the scripts for each specific step of the analysis.
 The rest of the scripts are save in the `scripts/` directory.